laroche/arm-devel-infrastructure/vmdb2-debian/README.md

 - For msdos partitioning the 'boot' flag is not set.
 - Check if the partioning is aligned properly.
 - Easy switching to Debian unstable.
+- Test rpi3 armhf image.
+Compile own kernel for armhf.
+- Change name of own rpi3 kernel.
+Can then an image be made with generic arm64 efi boot which also has a rpi3 kernel?
+  (EFI partition not the first one?)
+- Install chromium directly from Google or are newer versions available?